romant/cf-mcp-client/README.md

-# CF-MCP-Client: AI Chat Client for Cloud Foundry
+# Tanzu Platform Chat: AI Chat Client for Cloud Foundry

 ## Overview

-CF-MCP-Client is a Spring chatbot application that can be deployed to Cloud Foundry and consume platform AI services.
-It's built with Spring AI and leverages the Model Context Protocol (MCP) and memGPT to provide advanced capabilities:
+Tanzu Platform Chat (cf-mcp-client) is a Spring chatbot application that can be deployed to Cloud Foundry and consume platform AI services.
+It's built with Spring AI and works with LLMs, Vector Databases, and Model Context Protocol Agents.

 ## Prerequisites